C3 – Total water use in the Republic of Armenia

 DPSIR: pressure

-Typology: descriptive indicator (type A – what is happening to the environment and to humans?)
+Type: descriptive indicator (class A – what is happening to the environment and people)

 Publication date/ Last modified: 24/06/2024